Wdboyes13/libdyn/README.md

 Run `./install.sh [PREFIX]` to install
 With `[PREFIX]` being where you would like it installed (Headers in `[PREFIX]/include`, Library in `[PREFIX]/lib`)

 ## TODO
-- Write sh script to automate release libs/archives
 - Add CMake & pkg-config support
-- Make release v1.1.0 have zip files per platform, with install scripts, headers, docs, and lib

 ## License